 These responses have often resulted in erroneous, improvised, and misguided thinking and practices: scientifically, spiritually, and liturgically.
 I write this message to address these matters as part of the teaching office I have with you.

 The risk of transmission of disease from the common cup is very, very low.
 A recent article has once more confirmed this.* If the shared chalice were an effective means of communicating disease, I would be ill much of the time, as I receive what remains in the chalice at the conclusion of communion at each celebration of the Eucharist.

 In summary, the common communion cup may theoretically serve as a vehicle of transmitting infection, but the potential risk of transmission is very small.
 Currently, available data do not provide any support for the suggestion that the practice of sharing a common communion cup can contribute to the spread of COVID-19.

 While the risk isn't zero, very few people are at any risk of infection by receiving the sacrament from the chalice.† Episcopalians often say they "follow the science."
 Here, this means accepting that the chalice is both sanitary and safe for the vast majority of people.

-Consumerism has so invaded our era that we often ignore the solemn words found in the Exhortation (based, in turn, on St. Paul's teaching in 1 Corinthians) for "all persons to prepare themselves carefully before eating of that Bread and drinking of that Cup" and "Judge yourselves, therefore, lest you be judged by the Lord."
+Consumerism has so invaded our minds that we often ignore the solemn words found in the Exhortation (based, in turn, on St. Paul's teaching in 1 Corinthians) for "all persons to prepare themselves carefully before eating of that Bread and drinking of that Cup" and "Judge yourselves, therefore, lest you be judged by the Lord."
 The exaggerated concerns around the common cup only deepen a serious error in contemporary church discourse: conforming the sacraments to us, rather than conforming our lives to sharing in them and what they exhibit.
 As Jesus asks of James and John, so he does of us: "